U.K. election shock could delay and soften Brexit

 May's Conservative Party and the main opposition Labour Party led by Jeremy Corbyn both campaigned in this election on a commitment to honor the result of the June 2016 referendum, when 52% of voters backed Brexit.

-And those two parties together look likely to have taken a bigger share of the overall vote than in the 2015 election.
+And those two parties together have taken a bigger share of the overall vote than in the 2015 election.

 Related: U.K. growth was weakest in Europe in first quarter